MT5 vs cTrader vs MT4 for Prop Traders: Platform Rules, Execution, and Beginner Fit

 If a trader cannot stop after two bad decisions, a faster interface does not help.
 It only makes the bad sequence faster.

-MT5 vs MT4 vs cTrader decision matrix
+MT5 vs MT4 vs cTrader Decision Matrix

 Compare platforms by execution consequence, not feature count.
 More platform features are useful only if they reduce hidden mistakes.